JMassapina/rulemanager/README.md

-# rulemanager
+# rulemanager.rb

 ## What is this thing?

-A tool to populate an object-group on all your Cisco ASAs, so that it contains all of your Amazon EC2 instances.
+A Ruby-based tool to populate an object-group on all your Cisco ASAs, so that it contains all of your Amazon EC2 instances.
 It works over multiple AWS accounts and regions, and synchronizes multiple Cisco devices.

 ## How does it work?